makersmansion/makersmansion/src/weekly/2022/week-25.md

 🙃 Bonus for FUN
 Bloomberg [asked](https://www.bloomberg.com/news/articles/2022-06-10/goldman-citigroup-nasdaq-leaders-imagine-markets-in-2052) some top executives to tell us which innovations will make a difference in the next 30 years.
 OK!

 Thanks for reading and would love to hear your thoughts.

-Meet again next Thursday!
+Until next Thursday,
 Keep evolving